 Four Cave 4 Hebrew manuscripts — 4Q450, 4Q451, 4Q452, and 4Q453 — preserve fragmentary lament compositions in direct dialogue with the book of Lamentations.
-They are distinct manuscripts, probably related by genre and liturgical context rather than by belonging to a single scroll.
-Together they form a small tradition of Lamentations-dependent poetry, and their shared vocabulary justifies their grouping as Apocryphal Lamentations A, in counterpart to the already-archived 4Q501 (Apocryphal Lamentations B).
+They are distinct manuscripts, related by genre and liturgical context rather than belonging to a single scroll.
+Their shared vocabulary justifies their grouping as Apocryphal Lamentations A, in counterpart to 4Q501 (Apocryphal Lamentations B).

 4Q450